bungle/lua-resty-nettle/README.md

 ## Requirements

 The bindings require `libnettle`, and in some cases also `libhogweed` (comes with `libnettle`) and `gmp`.
-Supported Nettle versions are 3.4.x, 3.5.x, 3.6.x, and 3.7.x.
+Supported Nettle version is 3.7.x.
 Nettle can be downloaded from here:
 [www.lysator.liu.se/~nisse/nettle/](https://www.lysator.liu.se/~nisse/nettle/).

 Bindings are tested with Linux and macOS on x64 architecture, but I don't see any reason why they wouldn't work